Where to donate blood?

 Blood donations centers screen donors carefully.
 A person can donate blood if they are at least 17 years old, are in good health, weigh at least 110 pounds, and pass the health history assessments.
 The screening involves a questionnaire and an interview.
 All of the information gathered is kept confidential.
 Removal of a pint of blood can take anywhere from 10 to 30 minutes, depending on the donor.
 After the donation is complete, donors sit in an observation room with snacks and water for about 15 minutes to make sure they are okay before leaving.

-The other option might be to befriend a vampire, but they may be harder to locate than a blood donation center near Columbia.
+The other option might be to befriend a vampire, but they may be hard to locate as well!
 Good luck and thanks for donating!